prasannavl/mchain/README.md

 }
 ```

-If you've used Nogroni - you'll recognize that instantly.
-This is called using the helper `CreateMiddleware` that simply converts this pattern into the pure form without any extra overhead.
-Infact, this is also provided for pure http middleware (`CreateHttpMiddleware`), so you can make it similar to negroni middleware.
+If you've used Negroni - you'll recognize that instantly.
+This is called using the helper `MiddlewareFrom` that simply converts this pattern into the pure form without any extra overhead.
+Infact, this is also provided for pure http middleware (`HttpMiddlewareFrom`), so you can make it similar to negroni middleware.

 ### Example